hmcts/pip-frontend/README.md

 Some of the pages within this app are secured via authentication.

+There are two modes for authentication:

+1) OIDC
+2) Mock Strategy

+The OIDC connect strategy integrates with Azure.
+When users try to access an authenticated page, they will be presented with the logon screen.

+To use this strategy, set the 'OIDC' environment variable to 'true' when starting up the app.

+Alternatively, users can use the Mock Strategy which is the default.
+Rather than integrating with Azure, will automatically log the user in with a test user.
+See the Authentication.ts file for details on how this is done.

-Two environment variables are needed for this:
+Here is a list of environment variables needed to launch the app:

 Name | Value
 --- | ---
-CLIENT_SECRET | This is used to communicate with Azure SESSION_SECRET | A random string
+CLIENT_SECRET | This is used to communicate with Azure (OIDC mode only) SESSION_SECRET | A random string
+OIDC | Set to 'true' to enable OIDC mode.

 Passing these variables can be done via